Columbia University Full Scholarships for International Students

 - Total: ~$84,000

 With over $77,000 in aid, you're looking at minimal out-of-pocket expenses.
-For families earning under certain thresholds, the aid can cover everything.
+And here's a concrete number: if your family earns less than $150,000 per year (with typical assets), you attend Columbia tuition-free — and your aid comes as grants and work-study, never loans.
 This is similar to what you'll find at other generous schools I've covered in my list of universities offering full funding to international students.

 Common Mistakes to Avoid#